The sun is out on Waiheke!

 Regardless of the day on which you are visiting Waiheke, and whether you have pre-ordered ferry tickets or intend to buy them on arrival at the ferry terminal, we recommend leaving plenty of time so you can ensure you’re at the front of any queue.
 On peak days, we strongly recommend that you arrive at the ferry terminal at least 60-minutes before your ferry is due to depart.
 If you find there’s no queue, or you want to despatch a runner while in a queue, grab a coffee or a delicious treat from Waiheke Island’s own Island Gelato within the ferry building.

 Or, if you arrive early on Waiheke, head over to shoreside Ahipao, located just a moment to two from the ferry terminal, for great coffee, fudge, cakes and other treats.
 We’re assured there are zero calories in anything made by either Island Gelato or Ahipao!
 Give us a call at +64 (09) 372 5646 and we can pick you up at Ahipao too.

+We know everyone is always keen to get out and enjoy summer.
 Hopefully, with a bit of planning, we can all enjoy a stress-free summer by mutually mitigating the impacts of spikes in peak season demand.

 We look forward to welcoming you (back) to beautiful Waiheke Island soon.